“I quit! I’m done!”

 Years later, after my father and I repaired our relationship, he asked me to play soccer again at the age of 18.
 I agreed as I had been battling with the #regret of quitting the game and with it my unrealized potential.
 And because I was super rusty on the ball from all the years off, I focused my attention on defense.
 After a successful first season in the men’s amateur league, I parlayed that into a walk-on position as a defender at Vancouver Island University.
 In my second year I managed to get the All-Canadian award for the best central defender in the league across Canada.
 This gave me the confidence to fly over to Scotland, the birthplace of soccer and my ancestral homeland to see how far I could make it.

 In Scotland, I faced skepticism and challenges as a Canadian outsider trying to break into the local soccer scene.
-However, through sheer determination and relentless effort, I eventually earned a spot on a semi-professional team.
+However, through sheer determination and relentless effort, I eventually earned a spot on a low level professional team.
 Although I wasn’t good enough to move beyond this level, this experience quashed the regret I would have held for the rest of my life if I hadn’t tried.
+The question of “how far can I go?” had been answered.
 And furthermore, it taught me two valuable lessons that I have kept with me my whole life:

 1) It’s never too late.